RelAthalla/advprog-modul6/README.md

 ### Conclusion
 By implementing a **ThreadPool**, our web server is now more robust and scalable.
 It can handle multiple users simultaneously, making it significantly more efficient than the initial single-threaded version.

+## Commit 6 Reflection notes

+The build function enhances thread pool creation by introducing explicit error handling through a Result type.
+Instead of panicking when an invalid size (e.g., zero) is provided, it returns a PoolCreationError, allowing the caller to handle the issue gracefully.
+This approach improves code reliability and aligns with Rust’s best practices for error management.
+By using Result<ThreadPool, PoolCreationError> rather than Option<ThreadPool> or an immediate panic!, errors are handled more effectively, ensuring safer and more predictable execution.
+Additionally, this structured error handling makes future extensions and modifications easier without disrupting existing functionality.